torvalds/linux/Documentation/trace/rv/da_monitor_synthesis.rst

   da_handle_start_event_wip(preempt_enable_wip);

-To notify the monitor that the system will be returning to the initial state, so the system and the monitor should be in sync.
+To analtify the monitor that the system will be returning to the initial state, so the system and the monitor should be in sync.

 Final remarks